mendix/docs/content/howto/testing/testing-microflows-using-the-unittesting-module.md

 Before you can start with this how-to, make sure you have completed the following prerequisites:

 * Download [Mendix Studio Pro](https://appstore.home.mendix.com/link/modelers/)
-* Review the App Store items used in this how-to:
+* Review the App Store components used in this how-to:

     | App Store Item | Version Used in This How-to |
     | --- | --- |